Airtel Africa sells $200M mobile money business stake to TPG’s Rise Fund – TechCrunch

 Typically, these services are present across countries of operation except Nigeria.
 In the West African country, Airtel has gone through the route of partnering with local banks but has now applied for its own mobile banking licence.

 AMC BV benefits from a strong offline presence of kiosks, mini shops and agents which tie with its core telecom business.
-In a bid to drive growth this year, the business has struck partnerships with Mastercard, Samsung, Standard Chartered Bank, WorldRemit, among others, to expand both the range and depth of its mobile money offerings.
+And in a bid to drive growth this year, the business has struck partnerships with Mastercard, Samsung, Standard Chartered Bank, WorldRemit, among others, to expand both the range and depth of its mobile money offerings.

-With more than $5 billion in assets under management across its platform, the San Francisco-based The Rise Fund is known to be one of the world’s largest global impact platform.

 Yemi Lalude, a partner at TPG who leads Africa investing for The Rise Fund, said that with financial inclusion being a global issue that is most acute in Africa, the telecom is closing the gap between traditional financial institutions and the millions of unbanked Africans.

 “We look forward to working with Airtel Africa to enhance their mobile money services, broaden its use cases, and grow into new markets.
-With this investment in Airtel Africa’s mobile money operations, we are excited to expand The Rise Fund’s global fintech portfolio and continue to deepen our focus on improving financial inclusion in Africa and around the world,” she said.
+With this investment in Airtel Africa’s mobile money operations, we are excited to expand The Rise Fund’s global fintech portfolio and continue to deepen our focus on improving financial inclusion in Africa and around the world,” he said.

-Last year, TPG invested $600 million in Reliance Jio.
+Last year, TPG which has more than $91 billion in assets under management invested $600 million in Reliance Jio.
 The telecoms operator is a competitor to Airtel Africa’s parent company, Bharti Airtel.
-That’s one interesting detail although both investments target different markets.
+That’s one interesting detail although both investments target different markets and are from separate funds within TPG.